 - Since patient information is collected automatically during a telemedicine session, said data can be put to good use.
 As is evident with how self-monitoring had been huge in 2017, it will only continue to grow throughout 2018.

 There are numerous devices out there that track patients’ health, and send the results to doctors for further evaluation.
 This invaluable tool allows healthcare professionals to monitor their patients thoroughly.
 At the same time, Big Data analytics analyze data from a pool of patients, in an effort to further the cause of telemedicine by improving treatments.
 It is safe to say, patient data collection can identify risks for illnesses while assisting physicians with recommending the best possible treatments out there.

 - It is estimated that no less than 65% of interactions with healthcare providers will take place with mobile devices by the end of 2018.
-According to a report by research2guidance, 80% of doctors already have incorporated telemedicine into their practice and rely on smartphones and apps for their practices.
+According to a report by research2guidance, 80% of doctors already have telehealth platforms into their practice and rely on smartphones and apps for their practices.
 Additionally, insurance companies and hospitals are already storing data in the cloud, giving patients access to test results online whenever they want.
 What this does is eradicate paper usage and save time.

 - With data being collected from patients for telemedicine services, security is essential.
 For this reason, different techniques exist to enhance data security for telemedicine, including:

 - Encrypting data on portable devices